Good Behaviour Bond for Drug Possession

 The client had a reason for getting back his money and, unless the prosecution could dispel it, the charge could be struck out.
 It took some debating but the prosecution eventually agreed to withdraw the charge.

 Next, the plea was prepared with focus on giving the client’s careless behaviour some context.
 The plea also highlighted the positive steps that the client had taken since the incident.
-Specifically, Jack made submissions about the counselling the client had undertaken and the drug awareness treatment he had begun.
+Specifically, we made submissions about the counselling the client had undertaken and the drug awareness treatment he had begun.

 - The substance in question was a drug of dependence.